Functional equations for orbifold wreath products: Functional Equations for Quotient Orbifold Wreath Symmetric Products

-Note that by \cite[Theorem 4--4]{tamanoi2}, $Aut^{P_{\rho}}_{\Gamma\mbox{-}G}$ is isomorphic to the quotient $H\backslash T_\rho$ where $T_\rho$ is the isotropy group of $\rho$ in $N_\Gamma(H) \times G$ with respect to the action given in Equation \ref{eq-NormTimesGAction}.
-Using this identification, the action of $Aut^{P_{\rho}}_{\Gamma\mbox{-}G}$ on $M^{\langle \rho \rangle}$ is given by $H(u,g)x = gx$ as in \cite[Proposition 5--3]{tamanoi2}.
-In particular, as $H$ has finite index in $\Gamma$ and $G$ acts locally freely, the action of each $Aut^{P_{\rho}}_{\Gamma\mbox{-}G}$ on $M^{\langle \rho \rangle}$ is clearly locally free, and hence presents an orbifold.
-As in the case of $G$ finite, when $H=\Gamma$, the $N_{\Gamma}(\Gamma)$--action on $\rho\co \Gamma \to G$ is absorbed by conjugation by $G$.
-It follows that $HOM(H, G)/ (N_{\Gamma}(H) \times G) = HOM(H, G)/ G$ and $Aut^{P_{\rho}}_{\Gamma\mbox{-}G} = C_G(\rho)$, so that $\varphi_{(\Gamma/H)} = \varphi_{\Gamma}$.
+Note that by \cite[Theorem 4-4]{tamanoi2}, $Aut^{P_{\rho}}_{\Gamma,\,G}$ is isomorphic to the quotient $H\backslash T_\rho$ where $T_\rho$ is the isotropy group of $\rho$ in $N_\Gamma(H) \times G$ with respect to the action given in Equation \eqref{eq-NormTimesGAction}.
+Using this identification, the action of $Aut^{P_{\rho}}_{\Gamma,\,G}$ on $M^{\langle \rho \rangle}$ is given by $H(u,g)x = gx$ as in \cite[Proposition 5-3]{tamanoi2}.
+In particular, as $H$ has finite index in $\Gamma$ and $G$ acts locally freely, the action of each $Aut^{P_{\rho}}_{\Gamma,\,G}$ on $M^{\langle \rho \rangle}$ is clearly locally free, and hence presents an orbifold.
+As in the case of $G$ finite, when $H=\Gamma$, the $N_{\Gamma}(\Gamma)$-action on $\rho\co \Gamma \to G$ is absorbed by conjugation by $G$.
+It follows that $HOM(H, G)/ (N_{\Gamma}(H) \times G) = HOM(H, G)/ G$ and $Aut^{P_{\rho}}_{\Gamma,\,G} = C_G(\rho)$, so that $\varphi_{(\Gamma/H)} = \varphi_{\Gamma}$.
 That $\varphi_{(\Gamma/H)}$ is in general finite follows from the following.

-\begin{proposition} Let $\Gamma$ be a finitely generated discrete group, and let $M \rtimes G$ be a cc--presentation of the orbifold $Q$.
+\begin{proposition} Let $\Gamma$ be a finitely generated discrete group, and let $M \rtimes G$ be a cc-presentation of the orbifold $Q$.
 Let $H \leq \Gamma$ be a subgroup of index $n$.
 Then for a multiplicative orbifold invariant $\varphi$, we have

-where $\pi \co HOM(\Gamma, G({\mathcal S}_n))/ G({\mathcal S}_n ) \to HOM(\Gamma, {\mathcal S}_n)/ {\mathcal S}_n$ denotes composition with the obvious homomorphism $G(\mathcal{S}_n) \to \mathcal{S}_n$ and $HOM(\Gamma, {\mathcal S}_n)/ {\mathcal S}_n$ is identified with the set of isomorphism classes of $\Gamma$--sets of order $n$. \end{proposition}
+where $\pi \co HOM(\Gamma, G({\mathcal S}_n))/ G({\mathcal S}_n ) \to HOM(\Gamma, {\mathcal S}_n)/ {\mathcal S}_n$ denotes composition with the obvious homomorphism $G(\mathcal{S}_n) \to \mathcal{S}_n$ and $HOM(\Gamma, {\mathcal S}_n)/ {\mathcal S}_n$ is identified with the set of isomorphism classes of $\Gamma$-sets of order $n$. \end{proposition}